KnowageLabs/Knowage-Documentation/functionalities-guide/Network/ka_dev_network.rst

    * NODE: the parameter will get an node property value;

-   ñ PROPERTY: property of the object (node/edge) to bind to parameter.
+   ‚Äì PROPERTY: property of the object (node/edge) to bind to parameter.

   An example\*
 ------------------